DwarfTelescopeUsers/about/README.md

 ## Updates

+May 12, 2023

+Dwarf Labs documentation for [API V1](https://hj433clxpv.feishu.cn/docx/MiRidJmKOobM2SxZRVGcPCVknQg).
+The Dwarf Lab team is currently making changes to the mobile app and API, so the next version of the API will be greatly changed.
+Hopefully the API will be released in July.

 May 4, 2023

 This group is created.

 April 30, 2023

 During [Dwarf Lab's livestream](https://www.youtube.com/live/5VJQMcWNqiU?feature=share&t=2096) on April 27, 2023, they mention the API will be released after the engineers finish updating the app.
 They  also posted a link to the [draft specs for the API](https://uploads.gorgias.io/g5KDM28W3V69aByw/DWARF_II_API_V1.0-704a098a-9c08-4add-9c12-120a92f3eec5.pdf?fbclid=IwAR2lQTZ8CkEc1N2g83v-tN6Dc-Q0nDW2DFfM7Ek4GSaJf8pzv1AMpk3E0fk).
 There is a good amount of options in the API spec.
 The communication protocol is websockets and the communication data type is json.